madrilene/eleventy-excellent/src/docs/fonts.md

 title: Fonts
 ---

-This starter uses two custom fonts, Red Hat Display and Inclusive Sans.
+This starter uses two custom fonts, Red Hat Display and Atkinson Hyperlegible.
 You can add or delete fonts in `src/assets/fonts`.

 I often create font subsets using the [Fontsquirrel Webfont Generator](https://www.fontsquirrel.com/tools/webfont-generator).